Skip to content

 Repacking the APK.

-Download the JDK for your operating system and add it to your system's PATH environment variable.
+1. Download and install Java Development Kit (JDK) for your operating system and add the /bin directory to your system's PATH environment variable.

 keytool -genkey -v -keystore custom.keystore -alias aliasname -keyalg RSA -keysize 2048 -validity 10000